Solid Waste and Recycling

 The City partners with the Downtown Bellingham Partnership on clean-up efforts in downtown Bellingham.
 A few of these efforts are summarized below and described in more detail on our Downtown District webpage.

-Covered garbage bin on sidewalk at intersection.
+Covered black garbage bin and blue recycling bin on a city sidewalk

 Staff operating a large vactor truck and pressure washer in an alley.